 The program objective of the Welding program is for students to gain entry level employment in the welding field, as well as making each student a proficient pipe welder using SMAW and TIG processes, as well as teaching MIG & Flux core Welding, while providing skills for pipe welding and manufacturing.
 The program also teaches field and shop safety, pipe fitting skills, and basic blueprint readings.
 Certain subjects may be taken out of numerical sequence to accommodate school class scheduling polices.
+Upon meeting graduation requirements of the Welding program, the student is entitled to a Welding Diploma.
 Program subject descriptions are as follows:

-Tool Kit includes: Tig gloves, welding gloves, work gloves, leathers, chipping hammer, wire brush, soap stone, safety glasses, striker, tip cleaner, hood, channel locks, welding cap, bucket, file, cutting goggles
+Tool Kit includes: Tig gloves, welding gloves, work gloves, leathers, chipping hammer, wire brush, soap stone, safety glasses, striker, tip cleaner, hood, channel locks, welding cap, bucket, file, cutting goggles.
 Students are not allowed to use or provide their own gear or tools.